LucianoDMichelli/MusicMoji/README.md

   * In addition to being displayed in the original language, the user can choose one of 5 languages to translate the lyrics to: English, Spanish, Portuguese, French, and Chinese (Simplified)
     * Translated lyrics will be under each line of the original language
     * Translated lyrics will contain emojis
-  * Implemented lyric saving so that songs only have to be emojified/translated for a given language once
+  * Implemented lyric saving so that songs only have to be emojified/translated once for a given language
 * Co-wrote getLyrics() in Lyrics
   * Parsed lyric API response and added necessary formatting to lyric string
   * Updated lyric API after original was deprecated -> made necessary changes to API call and parsing
 * Co-wrote DownloadLyricsAndTranslate in PlaySong and PlaySongForSpotify
   * Got class working so that getLyrics() and lyricProcessing() work asynchronously
     * When a song is selected, the Song screen appears with a message telling the user that emojis are being generated, and the music is paused.
 When they are ready they will replace the message and the song will start playing.
-* Fixed bugs, cleaned up code, and added intended features according to professor feedback after app presentation
+* Fixed bugs, cleaned up code, and added intended features according to professor feedback after app presentation (see changelog)

 ## APIs/Libraries used